Somnox Sleep Robot Review

 Using the Sleep program with the default 30 minutes duration, and speaker sounds turned off, I could feel the rising and falling of the robot’s breaths and started to match the pace with my own breathing.

-What happens next is the interesting part…
+But what happens next is the interesting part…